Labour market stays hot with surprise gain of 77,000 full-time jobs

 The agency found that the national unemployment rate edged up to 6.6 per cent, a rise of 0.1 of a percentage point, as more people entered the job market in search of work.

-The fresh numbers added to several positive labour-market gains since the middle of 2016 and the report says the latest monthly number means overall employment was 1.8 per cent higher compared to a year earlier.
+The fresh numbers added to several positive labour-market gains since the middle of 2016.
+The survey said the latest monthly number means overall employment was 1.8 per cent higher compared to a year earlier.

+Analysts applauded the above-expectations headline figures Friday, as well as most of the finer details in the report.

+"There's a lot to like here," said TD senior economist Brian DePratto, who noted it added yet another good set of data to a growing stack of positive economic numbers in recent months.

+Economists had expected a gain of 11,000 jobs and for the unemployment rate to move up to 6.6 per cent, according to Thomson Reuters.

-By province, the agency says Ontario, British Columbia and Quebec saw the biggest job gains last month.
+By province, the Statistics Canada said Ontario, British Columbia and Quebec saw the biggest job gains last month.

 Quebec's unemployment rate dropped 0.6 percentage points to six per cent — its lowest level since Statistics Canada started collecting the data in 1976.